2020 Buffalo Bulls football team

-The 2020 Buffalo Bulls football team represented the University at Buffalo in the 2020 NCAA Division I FBS football season.
-The Bulls were led by sixth-year head coach Lance Leipold and played their home games at the University at Buffalo Stadium as members of the East Division of the Mid-American Conference.
-In a limited season, which was initially canceled due to the COVID-19 pandemic before being reinstated, the Bulls finished the season 6–1, 5–0 in MAC play to win the East Division.
-They lost to Ball State in the MAC Championship.
-They received an invite to the Camelia Bowl where they defeated Marshall.
+The 2020 Buffalo Bulls football team represented the University at Buffalo as a member of the Mid-American Conference (MAC) during the 2020 NCAA Division I FBS football season.
+Led by Lance Leipold in his sixth and final year as head coach in a limited season, which was initially canceled due to the COVID-19 pandemic before being reinstated, the Bulls compiled an overall record of 6–1 with a mark of 5–0 in conference play, winning the MAC's East Division title.
+Buffalo advanced to the MAC Championship Game, where the Bulls lost to Ball State.
+They concluded the season with a win over Marshall in the Camellia Bowl.
+The team played home games at University at Buffalo Stadium in Amherst, New York.

-Following the season, Leipold left the team to coach at Kansas on April 30, 2021.
+Following the season, on April 30, 2021, Leipold left the team become the head football coach at the University of Kansas.
 A few days later, the school named Michigan co-defensive coordinator Maurice Linguist the team's new head coach.

-Previous season

-The Bulls finished the 2019 season 8–5, 5–3 in MAC play to finish in a three-way tie for second place in the East Division, losing the tiebreakers to Kent State and Ohio.
-The Bulls were invited to the Bahamas Bowl, where they defeated Charlotte for their first bowl game win in program history.